clesleycode/linear-algebra-with-python/Linear Algebra.md

 Think of it as an extension of algebra into an arbitrary number of dimensions.
 Linear Algebra is about working on linear systems of equations.
 Rather than working with scalars, we start working with matrices and vectors.
 Vectors are the core of linear algebra studies.

+### 1.1 Why Learn Linear Algebra?

+<b>Machine Learning</b>: A lot of Machine Learning concepts are tied to linear algebra concepts.
+Some basic examples, PCA - eigenvalue, regression - matrix multiplication.
+As most ML techniques deal with high dimensional data, they are often times represented as matrices.

+<b>Mathematical Modeling</b>: for example, if you want to capture behaviors (sales, engagement, etc.) in a mathematical model, you can use matrices to breakdown the samples into their own subgroups.
+This requires some basic matrix manipulation, such as atrix inversion, derivation, solving partial differential, or first order differential equations with matrices, for example.

 ## 2.0 Vectors